petterm/HH-GuildFrame/README.md

 ---

 ### TODO
+- Special case for when only alt filter is selected?
 - Checkboxes in list for prepared invites with button
 - LDB integration
   - Hover guild overview (online)